wahyudiniko/face-recognition-security-camera-system-and-intruder-detector-based-on-internet-of-things/README.md

 ## Execution
-You can run the program by type this command in the command line or terminal:
+You can run the program by typing this command in the command line or terminal:
 ```
 python main.py
 ```